XDevyy/SkySync/README.md

-#SkySync a file sharing program made in node.js used for sharing files from iOS to Pc with local network
+#SkySync a file sharing program made in node.js used for sharing files from your phone to Pc with local network

 HOW TO USE